oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 #### Vdsm

-This feature affects the **setupNetwork** Vdsm verbs. setupNetwork accepts an **options** dictionary of type @SetupNetworkOptions beyond the dictionaries describing networks and bonds to be set up.
-A new optional key "custom" would be added to SetupNetworkOptions.
+This feature affects the **setupNetwork** Vdsm verbs. setupNetwork accepts a dictionary accepting networks to be set up; a new optional key "custom" would be added to each network for which custom properties had been set.
 Its value is a dictionary of custom properties and their string value.
 E.g. based on one of the usages described below:

     {'storagenet':
         {'bonding': 'bond0', 'vlan': '10', 'bootproto': 'dhcp',